The Aware

 4. Follow your baby's physical development.

 To help you bond with your unborn infant, you can follow its physical changes by consulting a good picture book showing the stages of prenatal development.
-This will help you to visualize your infant as it develops, and to think of it as a member of your family.
+These images will help you to visualize your infant as it develops and to think of it as a live person and member of your family.

 5. Interact with your unborn baby.